-MEDICAL LABORATORY TECHNICIAN (MLT) PROGRAM REQUIREMENTS HANDBOOK ACKNOWLEDGMENT FORM WITH CONTACT INFORMATION
+MEDICAL LABORATORY TECHNICIAN (MLT) HANDBOOK ACKNOWLEDGMENT FORM WITH CONTACT INFORMATION

 Student Name: ID#:

-(Please print)
+e print)

 Address: Phone:

 Cell:

-stand the program handbook d questions necessary regard for Edison State Community Colleing the handbook. ege's MLT
+I have read and understand the prog Program.
+I have asked questions ne ram handbook for Edison State Community College's MLT ccessary regarding the handbook.

-progression through the program until requirement to the rule the handbook may result in a delernts are met, or removal from the les in the handbook.
-I knowingly a program.
+progression through the program i ments listed in the handbook may result in a delay in until requirements are met, or removal from the program.
+I dhere to the rules in the handbook.
+I knowingly and

-Doto
+Date:

-Signature Date:
+Signature